Lyf-Planner/lyf-api/README.md

 ## The Architecture

 The architecture and design of the API largely concerns itself with translating the internal data stored in the database, to a more useful representation of the data which lends itself to more declarative operations and presents with a client-friendly structure.

 Due to this, there are two sets of types defined in the `schemas` - one for internal use and export (`api`), the other corresponding directly to database tables (`database`).
 In turn, there is a layer which works only with database table types - `repository`, a layer which works only with the internal type - `service`, and a layer which converts the types - `model`.

-The other layer, controller, performs declarative actions on the services to carry out it's endpoint handling functionality.
+The other layer, `controller`, performs declarative actions on the services to carry out it's endpoint handling functionality.

-**SCHEMAS**
+### SCHEMAS

 The `schemas` directory has two layers - `database` representing database objects and corresponding directly with db tables, and `api`, converting the database types into a more useful representation that we use internally for all business logic operations, as well as export.